azeveco/Togglefy/README.md

 The assignable <-> feature relation is held by the `Togglefy::FeatureAssignment` table/model.

-But there's another way to manage assignables <-> features by using the `FeatureManager`.
+But there's another way to manage assignables <-> features by using the `FeatureAssignableManager`.
 It's up to you to decide which one.

 Here are the examples: